 - Most people who file for bankruptcy get to keep most or all of their assets and personal belongings.
-The U.S. Bankruptcy Code, as well as the state of Georgia, provides for you to keep property, assets, and other belongings valued up to a certain dollar amount through exemptions.
-You get to keep exempt property if its value does not exceed a certain dollar amount.
+The U.S. Bankruptcy Code, as well as the state of Georgia, provides for you to keep the property, assets, and other belongings valued up to a certain dollar amount through exemptions.
+You get to keep the exempt property if its value does not exceed a certain dollar amount.

-- Chapter 13 bankruptcy creates an opportunity to catch up on missed mortgage or car payments, and can even lien strip away an underwater second mortgage.
+- Chapter 13 bankruptcy creates an opportunity to catch up on the missed mortgage or car payments, and can even lien strip away an underwater second mortgage.